 This quote isn’t surprising to hear - it’s difficult to translate cash into feelings of love and belonging.
 Cash also has a tendency to bring out the competitive nature in others since it’s linked to survival, which can actually create a demotivating and toxic culture.
 That’s why compensation shouldn’t be used to address needs beyond the employee’s baseline psychological motivators.
-But that’s where appreciation comes into the picture.
+But that’s where authentic employee appreciation comes into the picture.

 How appreciation moves employees towards love and belonging, esteem, and self-actualization needs.

 Let’s reflect on the last time you felt valued and respected at work, as opposed to feeling like you had sufficient income to meet your everyday needs.
 Was it when someone handed you a cash bonus or a gift card?
 Probably not.
 Cash rewards tend to trigger a process of mental accounting, which is when the recipient blends the cash reward with salary and uses it for physiological or safety purposes such as paying the bills.
 As a result, they derive very little meaning from the reward.

 Instead, the last time you felt valued and respected was likely when you had a meaningful conversation with a team member or were thoughtfully recognized for your hard work after completing a high-stakes project.
-Appreciation forms strong bonds between managers and their employees.
-It builds trust and security, but moreso, isn’t transactional, meaning it helps to move the employee up the pyramid towards feelings of love and belonging, esteem, and self actualization.
+Employee appreciation forms strong bonds between managers and their employees.
+It builds trust and security, but isn’t transactional, meaning it helps to move the employee up the pyramid towards feelings of love and belonging, esteem, and self actualization.

 In particular, I believe experiential rewards are the only way to address all of the top three levels of Maslow’s hierarchy, especially since the evidence points to the fact that non-cash rewards outperform cash rewards as a reward tactic.
 Experiences are memorable and shareable, regardless of demographics or generation, because they create lasting memories that are associated with your company and are comfortable to talk about with your co-workers.
-Since experiential rewards aren’t assigned a monetary value (unlike cash rewards) they don’t encourage any competition and prevents a toxic workplace culture from building.
+Since experiential rewards aren’t assigned a monetary value (unlike cash rewards) they don’t encourage any competition and prevent a toxic workplace culture from building.